Duke-Translational-Bioinformatics/reproducible-research-anecdotes/README.md

 Content for familiarizing trainees with the importance of "reproducible data science".
 Lecture materials and code snippets for reproducible data science tools.

+If you can, please create accounts (if you don't have them already) at
+* github.com
+* figshare.com
+* synapse.org

+Also, please download the RStudio Desktop IDE from http://www.rstudio.com/products/rstudio/#Desk

 Developing an orientation for Computational Biology & Bioinformatics doctoral students in Reproducible Data Science.
 * Introduction
   *  What is this 'Docker' you speak of?